renderbox/django-site-alias/README.md

 **SetSiteFromRequestFormValidMixin** - sets the current site to the self.object.site with in the form_valid of any generic editing view

-**SiteQuerysetMixin:** - django-rest-framwork view mixin: Filters model by current site found in the request.
+**SiteQuerysetMixin:** - Filters model by current site found in the request using get_queryset method

 ## Built-in managers